 There is no right or wrong way to practice this form of prayer.
 Do not judge your prayer time in any way.
-Feel free to adapt the above guidelines to enhance your daily prayer time.
+Feel free to adapt the below guidelines to enhance your daily prayer time.

 The Practice of Centering Prayer

 (silent prayer, sometimes referred to as meditation or contemplative prayer)

 Decide on a regular time to pray this prayer.
 Ideally, you pray twice a day, morning and evening, but this is dependent on individual circumstances.
 Choose a place where you will be comfortable and not disturbed.

 What special words have power to lift your eyes to God and your heart to the Spirit?
 In centering prayer, we use a single word to focus on God and prepare ourselves for the gift of God’s presence.
 Choose a sacred word that represents your desire for God or God’s yearning for you.
 A simple word is best, such as Lord, God, Father, Spirit, love, peace or beloved.
 Choose one word, not a phrase.

 Begin by asking the Lord to teach you how to still and quiet your soul.
 Remember that this will take time and practice.
 Do not strive or fall into self-effort, for your part is to simply open yourself to Him and to the work of His Holy Spirit in you.
 For now, simply ask Him to bless you, protect you, guide you … as you spend this time with Him.
 Know that it is His good pleasure to help you learn to draw near to Him!

 Sit comfortably, relaxed and yet alert, back supported.
 Keep your chin up: this keeps your airways open, and stops you falling asleep!
 Close your eyes and breathe deeply.
 Consciously release any muscle tension you become aware of.
 Breathe in peace, breathe out tension.
 Close your eyes.